With COVID-19 disrupting most of our daily routines why not take the opportunity to create a new routine?

 Choose a book to learn and a book for fun.
 This season is a great opportunity to be ‘mentored’ by authors who will challenge you to go to the next level.
 Ask your mates for a good recommendation and read it together.
 Reading is a good activity to keep your brain alert.
 Along with a teaching book be sure to pick up a good novel – one that sparks your imagination!

-In the age of the internet there are so many online resources available to keep you inspired.
-Watch a TED talk, listen to a podcast, or read a cool blog.
+In the age of the internet, there are so many online resources available to keep you inspired.
+Watch a TED talk, listen to a podcast, start a new Bible reading plan or read a cool blog.
 Pick a topic or an interest and get inspired!

 7. STAY CONNECTED